DanTCIM/ValAct_RAG/data/md/ASOP_life/asop027_197_Pension_economic_assumption.md

 Doc.
 No. 197

-## TABLE OF CON TENTS
+## TABLE OF CONTENTS

 	Transmittal Memorandum ..... iv
 	STANDARD OF PRACTICE
 	Section 1.
 Purpose, Scope, Cross References, and Effective Date .....
 1 1.1 Purpose .....
 1
 	1.2 Scope .....
 1
 	1.3 Cross References .....
 2
 	$1.4 \quad$ Effective Date .....
 2
 	Section 2.
 Definitions .....
 2
 	2.1 Inflation .....
 2
 	2.2 Measurement Date .....
 2
 	2.3 Measurement Period .....
 2
 	2.4 Merit Adjustments .....
 3
 	2.5 Prescribed Assumption or Method Set by Another Party .....
 3 2.6 Prescribed Assumption or Method Set by Law .....
 3 2.7 Productivity Growth .....
 3
 	Section 3.
 Analysis of Issues and Recommended Practices .....
 3 3.1 Overview .....
 3
 	3.2 Identification of Types of Economic Assumptions Used in the Measurement .....
 3 3.3 General Selection Process .....
 4
 	3.4 Relevant Data .....
 4
 	3.5 General Considerations .....
 4
 	3.5.1 Adverse Deviation or Plan Provisions That Are Difficult to Measure .....
 4 3.5.2 Materiality .....
 4
 	3.5.3 Cost of Using Refined Assumptions .....
 4
 	3.5.4 Rounding .....
 5
 	3.5.5 Changes in Circumstances .....
 5
 	3.5.6 Other Sources of Economic Data and Analyses .....
 5 3.6 Selecting a Reasonable Assumption .....
 5
 	3.6.1 Reasonable Assumption Based on Future Experience or Market Data .....
 5 3.6.2 Range of Reasonable Assumptions .....
 6
 	3.6.3 Combined Effect of Assumptions .....
 6
 	3.7 Selecting an Inflation Assumption .....
 7
 	3.7.1 Data .....
 7
 	3.7.2 Select and Ultimate Inflation Rates .....
 7
 	3.8 Selecting an Investment Return Assumption .....
 7
 	3.8.1 Data .....
 7
 	3.8.2 Components of the Investment Return Assumption .....
 8
 	3.8.3 Measurement-Specific Considerations .....
 8
 	3.8.4 Multiple Investment Return Rates .....
 9
 	3.9 Selecting a Discount Rate .....
 10
 	3.10 Selecting a Compensation Increase Assumption .....
 10
 	3.10.1 Data .....
 11
 	3.10.2 Measurement-Specific Considerations .....
 11
 	3.10.3 Multiple Compensation Increase Assumptions .....
 12
 	3.11 Selecting Other Economic Assumptions .....
 12
 	3.11.1 Social Security .....
 13
 	3.11.2 Cost-of-Living Adjustments .....
 13
 	3.11.3 Rate of Payroll Growth .....
 13
 	3.11.4 Growth of Individual Account Balances .....
 13
 	3.11.5 Variable Conversion Factors .....
 13
 	3.12 Consistency among Assumptions Selected by the Actuary for a Particular Measurement .....
 13 3.13 Reviewing Assumptions Previously Selected by the Actuary .....
 14 3.14 Assessing Assumptions Not Selected by the Actuary .....
 14 3.15 Phase-In of Changes in Assumptions .....
 14
 	3.16 Documentation .....
 14
 	Section 4.
 Communications and Disclosures .....
 15
 	4.1.
 Required Disclosures in an Actuarial Report .....
 15
 	4.1.1 Assumptions Used .....
 15
 	4.1.2 Rationale for Assumptions .....
 15
 	4.1.3 Changes in Assumptions .....
 16
 	4.1.4 Changes in Circumstances .....
 16
 	4.2 Disclosure about Assumptions Not Selected by the Actuary .....
 16 4.3 Additional Disclosures .....
 16
 	4.4 Confidential Information .....
 16
 	APPENDIXES
 	Appendix 1-Background and Current Practices .....
 17
 	Background .....
 17
 	Current Practices .....
 17
 	Appendix 2- Comments on the Second Exposure Draft and Responses .....
 20

 TO: $\quad$ Members of Actuarial Organizations Governed by the Standards of Practice of the Actuarial Standards Board and Other Persons Interested in the Selection of Economic Assumptions for Measuring Pension Obligations